thakira-dz/3as-terminology/README.md

 ## Future Plans

 - [ ] Export terms to Anki decks
-- [ ] Open an Org for this project to make a better workflow!
+- [ ] Create an org to make it easier for people to access this terminologies
+- [ ] Discord Server
+- [ ] build a website for this thing lol

 ---